woosignal/flutter-woocommerce-app/README.md

 - One config file
 - Login/register via WordPress
 - Stripe, Cash on delivery, RazorPay
+- Localized for en, es, pt, it, hi, fr

 ## Security Vulnerabilities
 If you discover a security vulnerability within WooSignal, please send an e-mail support@woosignal.com